Phase transitions in two-component Bose-Einstein condensates with Rabi frequency (I): The De Giorgi conjecture for the local problem in $\mathbb{R}^{3}$: Introduction

 De Giorgi conjectured that, at least for dimensions $n \leq 8$, the level sets of $u$ must be hyperplanes.
 Equivalently, any such monotone solution should be one-dimensional, i.e., $u(x) = g(x \cdot \nu)$ for some function $g:\mathbb{R} \to \mathbb{R}$ and unit vector $\nu \in \mathbb{R}^{n}$.

-This conjecture is strongly related to the Bernstein problem for minimal surfaces, as the level sets of $u$ behave asymptotically like minimal hypersurfaces.
-The De Giorgi conjecture and its variants play a fundamental role in the study of phase transition models, geometric analysis, and the qualitative theory of partial differential equations.
-In particular, they provide a bridge between elliptic PDEs, minimal surface theory, and problems arising in mathematical physics.
+This conjecture lies at the intersection of elliptic PDE, phase transition theory, and geometric analysis, since the level sets behave asymptotically like minimal surfaces, connecting the conjecture to the classical Bernstein problem.
+Over the years, it has inspired a vast literature and has become fundamental to the qualitative analysis of nonlinear elliptic equations， providing a natural bridge between elliptic PDEs, minimal surface theory, and problems in mathematical physics.